DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 * courses which pay a salary
 * courses for which student visa or skilled worker visa sponsorship is available

+#### Writing your personal statement

+It's important that you give yourself time to write the best possible [personal statement](/train-to-be-a-teacher/teacher-training-personal-statement).
+Providers read your personal statement carefully as part of their assessment of your application.

-Your [teacher training adviser](#get-support-and-advice) can help with:
+Your [teacher training adviser](#get-support-and-advice) can help you write your personal statement and will also give advice on:

 * your choice of course and training provider
 * your choice of subject
-* writing a personal statement
 * ways to research the [English education system](#learn-more-about-life-as-a-teacher-and-the-english-education-system)
 * preparing for your interview

 #### First apply for your training place, then apply for your visa